Finding great companies that pay a regular, reliable, and growing dividend is the cornerstone of every income investor’s strategy.

 4. Search & Select Your Dividend Stocks

-Now that you have in just a few clicks set up your selected dividend screeners, you can now start the fun work of investigation and analysis.
+Now that you have set up your selected dividend screeners in just a few clicks, you can start the fun investigation and analysis work.

 5 Easy Steps to Investigate Your Screened Dividend Stocks